Orelab/election-libre/readme.rst

 ************

 Create a MySQL database with the script located in the database/ folder, and edit the configuration files located in the application/config/ folder.

+For a proper (and safer) installation, we advise to place the index.php and assets/ folder in a subfolder (for example web/).
+This folder will be the root of your web hosting.
+In addition, you'll have to update index.php as following :

+	$system_path = '../system';
+	$application_folder = '../application';

+Please, see Code Igniter for more information about that.

 *******************
 Server Requirements